aemal/postpal/README.md

 2. A **"💬 Answer with AI"** button is visible below the post (injected by the extension).
 3. When I click it:
    - A prompt input box appears.
-   - I write either a draft or a short instruction (e.g., “Write a supportive response”).
+   - I write either a draft or a short instruction (e.g., "Write a supportive response").
-4. The extension uses ChatGPT to generate a response based on the post’s content and my instruction.
+4. The extension uses ChatGPT to generate a response based on the post's content and my instruction.
 5. The result is auto-filled into the comment input box under the post.
 6. I proofread, tweak if needed, and click **Comment**.